Awazbhujel/Awazbhujel/README.md

 - 🔭 I’m currently pursuing a degree in  Bachelor of Computer Applications with a focus in Programming Language and Specialization in Data analytics.
 - 🌱 I’m constantly learning and working on personal data projects to enhance my data skills.
-- 💬 Ask me about data analysis, statistics, and machine learning techniques.
 - ⚡ **Fun fact:** Zoologists are wrong.
 Not every ***Python*** is a snake.

 ```yaml